microsoft/YamUI/README.md

 ### Writing unit tests

-* `npm run start:test` will start Jest in watch mode, showing passing status and a coverage report.
+* `npm run watch:jest` will start Jest in watch mode, showing passing status and a coverage report.
 The CLI task remains active and will re-test automatically as you make changes.

 ### Running visual diff regression tests